3.3 Skills forecasting

 On this page

-Moreover, the HRDA performs on an annual basis the “Identification of Employment and Training Needs” study, which provides annual estimates for the number of persons required for specific occupations and the needs for specific skills.
-According to the National Reform Plan 2020, on the basis of these estimates, suggestions are put forward for the implementation of training programs.
+Moreover, the HRDA performs on an annual basis the “Identification of Employment and Training Needs” study (“Διερεύνηση Αναγκών Απασχόλησης και Κατάρτισης κατά το 2022”), which provides annual estimates for the number of persons required for specific occupations and the needs for specific skills.
+According to the National Reform Programme 2022, on the basis of these estimates, suggestions are put forward for the implementation of training programs.
 The study collects and analyses the views of social partners, other stakeholders and enterprises.

-The Ministry of Education, Culture, Sport and Youth and more specifically the Department of Secondary Technical and Vocational Education (STVE) is responsible for the introduction, with the participation of the social partners, of new fields of study and specialisations, the design of curricula and the identification of special skills needed.
+The Ministry of Education, Sport and Youth and more specifically the Department of Secondary Technical and Vocational Education (STVE) (“Διεύθυνση Μέσης Τεχνικής και Επαγγελματικής Εκπαίδευσης και Κατάρτισης”) is responsible for the introduction, with the participation of the social partners, of new fields of study and specialisations, the design of curricula and the identification of special skills needed.

-To carry out these tasks, while considering the developmental needs of the Cyprus economy and the latest scientific and technological advances, the Department of STVE has developed close cooperation with all major stakeholders such as Ministries, the Directorate General for European Programmes, Coordination and Development, the social partners (employers´ and employees´ organisations), teachers and their associations, the University of Cyprus (UCY), the Cyprus University of Technology, the Pedagogical Institute (PI) and the HRDA.
+To carry out these tasks, while considering the developmental needs of the Cyprus economy and the latest scientific and technological advances, the Department of STVE has developed close cooperation with all major stakeholders such as Ministries, the Directorate General Growth (Ministry of Finance), the social partners (employers´ and employees´ organisations), teachers and their associations, the University of Cyprus (UCY), the Cyprus University of Technology, the Pedagogical Institute (PI) and the HRDA.
 The findings of the research studies of the HRDA are also taken into account for the design of curricula.

 Skills anticipation outputs are used by policymakers to develop appropriate policies to support public and private organisations involved in human resource planning in adapting to the country’s skill needs.
-Other key users of the results from the HRDA skills anticipation studies are public and private organisations, future graduates and their families, school counsellors, general education and VET institutions (universities, colleges, and public and private schools of all levels), employers, trade unions, the Ministry of Education, Culture, Sport and Youth, and the Ministry of Labour, Welfare and Social Insurance (MLWSI).
+Other key users of the results from the HRDA skills anticipation studies are public and private organisations, future graduates and their families, school counsellors, general education and VET institutions (universities, colleges, and public and private schools of all levels), employers, trade unions, the Ministry of Education, Sport and Youth, and the Ministry of Labour and Social Insurance.

-More specifically, the outcomes of the HRDA forecast are used to support the acquisition of skills by young people in the following formal education programmes, as stated in the National Reform Plan 2018:
+More specifically, the outcomes of the HRDA forecast are used to support the acquisition of skills by young people in the following formal education programmes, as stated in the National Reform Programme 2022:

-- Evening Technical Schools.
-The Evening Technical Schools are equivalent to the formal STVE programmes offered in mainstream Technical Schools, adapted to the needs of adult students.
-Therefore, Evening Technical Schools operate as second chance schools, offering good quality mainstream VET education to adults who are early school leavers, so that they have the opportunity to re-enter the formal school system, obtain a qualification at upper secondary level, move on to tertiary education if they wish and/or re-enter the labour market as skilled workers.
+- Evening Schools of Technical and Vocational Education (ESTEE): The Evening Schools are equivalent to the formal STVE programmes offered in mainstream Technical Schools, adapted to the needs of adult students.
+Therefore, Evening Schools operate as second chance schools, offering good quality mainstream VET education to adults who are early school leavers, so that they have the opportunity to re-enter the formal school system, obtain a qualification at upper secondary level, move on to tertiary education if they wish and/or re-enter the labour market as skilled workers.

 - The Post-Secondary Institutes of VET (PSIVET): The programmes offered by PSIVET are especially designed, after consultation with the social partners and stakeholders, to respond to the needs of emerging economic sectors and to be relevant to labour market needs.

-The outcomes of the HRDA forecast are not yet used in the non-formal and informal learning field.
+The outcomes of the HRDA forecast are not yet used in a systematic way in the non-formal and informal learning field.

-As described in the Skills Panorama, the outputs are disseminated in a number of ways:
+Τhe information and the findings of these studies are disseminated in a number of ways:

 - The HRDA organises press conferences for the presentation of its forecasts and other studies;

-- Special lectures are organised for secondary school guidance counsellors in collaboration with the MoEC, and for employment counsellors in collaboration with the PES;
+- Special lectures are organised for secondary school guidance counsellors in collaboration with the Ministry of Education, Sport & Youth, and for employment counsellors in collaboration with the Public Employment Service;

 - Findings of the forecast studies are disseminated to the public through the media such as articles in newspapers and participation in relevant radio and television programmes;